Glomerular Basement Membrane Injury

 Types of GBM Injury

-3. Alport Syndrome: A genetic disorder affecting the GBM, causing progressive kidney disease, hearing loss, and eye abnormalities.
+3. Alport Syndrome: A disorder affecting the GBM, causing progressive kidney disease, hearing loss, and eye abnormalities.

 4. Membranous Nephropathy: Thickening of the GBM due to immune complex deposits.